-Children have individual targets that they are working towards, and pupils with and individual profiles may also have specific targets linked to that.
-These targets are shared with the children at each review point, and they have an opportunity to help with future target setting, and to comment on their own progress.
+Where children have individual targets that they are working towards, these targets are shared with the children at each review point, and they have an opportunity to help with future target setting, and to comment on their own progress.
 This information is used when reviewing support and discussing with parents.